tlswg/dtls13-spec/draft-ietf-tls-rfc9147bis.md

 ### Processing Guidelines

-Because DTLS records could be reordered, a record from epoch M may be received after epoch N (where N > M) has begun.
+Because DTLS records can arrive out of order, a record from epoch M might be received after epoch N, where N > M, has already begun.
-Implementations SHOULD discard records from earlier epochs but MAY choose to retain keying material from previous epochs for up to the default MSL specified for TCP {{RFC0793}} to allow for packet reordering.
-(Note that the intention here is that implementers use the current guidance from the IETF for MSL, as specified in {{RFC0793}} or successors, not that they attempt to interrogate the MSL that the system TCP stack is using.)
+Implementations SHOULD discard records from earlier epochs.
+However, they MAY retain keying material for previous epochs for up to the default Maximum Segment Lifetime (MSL) specified for TCP in {{RFC0793}}
+or its successors, in order to tolerate packet reordering.

+The intent is that implementers follow the current IETF guidance for TCP MSL, as specified in {{RFC0793}} or successor documents.
+Implementations are not expected to determine or depend on the MSL value used by the local system TCP stack.

 For the purposes of this section, closing a receive epoch means discarding the record-protection keys, record number reconstruction state, replay state,